Old Basing

 Old Basing is a village in Hampshire, England, just east of Basingstoke.
 It was called Basengum in the Anglo-Saxon Chronicle and Basinges in the Domesday Book.

 Etymology

 The name Basing comes from two Old English components: Basa, the name of an Anglo-Saxon tribal leader, and the suffix -ingas, meaning "people of".
 This origin is shared with Basingstoke, which came from adding the additional component stoc, meaning "secondary farm/settlement", reflecting that Basing was originally the larger settlement.
-The adjective Old was added officially in the 20th century; a 1911 local history referred to the village as Basing, with Old Basing listed as an alternative name.
+The adjective Old was added officially in the latter half of the 20th century (between 1968 and 1986 according to OS maps); a 1911 local history referred to the village as Basing, with Old Basing listed as an alternative name.

 History

 Old Basing was first settled in the sixth century by a proto-Anglo-Saxon tribe known as the Basingas.
 In the ninth century it was a royal estate and it was the site of the Battle of Basing on or about 22 January 871 AD, when a Viking army defeated King Æthelred of Wessex and his brother, the future King Alfred the Great.
 It is also mentioned in the Domesday Book of 1086 AD.